vib-tcp/introduction_2_HPC/chapters/04_connecting_2_resources.md

 ## Connect with a Terminal

-To work from the terminal the first thing you are going to need is to creta an autenticated connection between your machine and the HPC.
+To work from the terminal the first thing you are going to need is to create an authenticated connection between your machine and the HPC.
 Yes!
 We are talking about the SSH-key.
-As I said before the SSH-key is like an adress that will allow communication between your computer and the computer cluster.
+As I said before the SSH-key is like an address that will allow communication between your computer and the computer cluster.

 That is important to keep in mind due some implications, first of all for this to be a safe connection you will create a strong password when you are asked during the procedure.
 Second, it means sharing this key, you will generate two keys and you can only share the public key, that is the one meant for sharing.
 Third, this means for each computer you will have a different one; So, if you are using your working computer and your personal computer it means following the steps in each of them.